molgenis/data-transform-vkgl/README.md

 The downloaded file is named `hgnc_genes.tsv` and is stored in `src/main/resources`.
 To have the most accurate validation, it is recommended to update this file before running the pipeline.

+## Release

+Releasing this repository is kind of special because it's a collection of scripts.
+First do simple github release.
+Then checkout the master, increase the version number in `run.sh` and commit it.
+Put a tag on the new version using the `data-release-v` prefix.
+Then push it to the master.
+Finalise the release by releasing the tag you just pushed.